Indian Trail Water Restrictions 2026

 Install a rain barrel: captured rainwater is unrestricted.

-Skip nitrogen fertiliser through summer.
+Skip nitrogen fertilizer through summer.

-Programme your controller to your assigned days and skip Mondays.
+Set your controller to your assigned days and skip Mondays.

 Monitor unionconserves.com for current rates and any escalation.